in2code-de/luxold/Documentation/Technical/Analysis/Index.md

 <img align="left" src="../../../Resources/Public/Icons/lux.svg" width="50" />

-### Analysis
+### Tracking and Analysis

-This part of the documentation describes all configuration parts related to analysis and tracking of visitors.
+This part of the documentation describes all configuration parts related to analysis and tracking of visitors and will be automaticly loaded if you choose the main lux static template in the root template.

 #### TypoScript Configuration